First Price vs. Second Price Auction Explained

 How-Does-First-Price-Auction-Work

-In a first-price auction, the highest bidder wins and pays the EXACT AMOUNT they bid for the ad impression, providing transparency for advertisers and publishers.
+In a first-price auction, the highest bidder wins and pays the exact amount they bid for the ad impression, providing transparency for advertisers and publishers.

 To illustrate, consider an auction with three bidders: